stephenslab/finemap-uk-biobank/data/README.md

 # Notes on data sets

-Larger data files for this project cannot be committed to the git repository, so they are being stored separately on the CRI Cluster ("gardner").
++ Larger data files for this project cannot be committed to the git repository, so they are being stored separately on the CRI Cluster ("gardner").

++ `seq_gene.md.gz` was downloaded from the NCBI FTP site ftp://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/H_sapiens/ARCHIVE/BUILD.37.3/mapview on September 23, 2019.

 ## Summary data